Constelación de Leo

 The star at the heart of Leo is spinning so fast it could tear itself apart

-Regulus brightest star of Leo identified in the Sickle asterism with Sky Guide app - ASTRONOMIKA TV
+Regulus at the base of the Leo Sickle identified in Sky Guide App, golden ecliptic visible - ASTRONOMIKA TV

 Regulus, the heart of the Lion, clearly identified at the base of the Sickle.
-The golden line is the ecliptic, the path the Sun traces across the sky throughout the year.
+The golden line is the ecliptic, the path the Sun travels across the sky throughout the year.
 Notice how close it passes to Regulus.
-Screenshot: Sky Guide App
+Capture: Sky Guide App

-Not like the Earth spins, taking 24 hours to complete one rotation on its own axis, nor like the Sun, which takes about 25 days.
-Regulus completes a full rotation every 15.9 hours.
+Not the way Earth spins, taking 24 hours to complete one full rotation on its own axis, nor the way the Sun spins, taking about 25 days.
+Regulus completes one full rotation every 15.9 hours.
 Its equator moves at 320 kilometers per second.
-For scale: Earth spins at 0.46 kilometers per second at its equator.
+To give that scale: Earth spins at 0.46 kilometers per second at its equator.
 Regulus spins almost 700 times faster than our planet.

-At that speed, gravity starts losing the battle against centrifugal force.
+At that speed, gravity begins to lose the battle against centrifugal force.
 The result is that Regulus is not a sphere.
-It’s an oblate spheroid: flattened at the poles and bulging at the equator, as if you took a ripe orange and pressed it between your palms until the sides pushed out.
-Its equatorial radius is 32% larger than its polar radius.
+It is an oblate spheroid: flattened at the poles and bulging at the equator, as if you took a ripe orange and squeezed it between your palms until the sides pushed out.
+Its equatorial radius is 32% greater than its polar radius.

-Left to right: a normal spherical star for reference, Regulus with its actual flattened shape, and what would happen if it spun just 16% faster.
+Left to right: a normal spherical star for reference, Regulus with its real flattened shape, and what would happen if it spun just 16% faster.
 Gravity would stop winning the fight.
+Credit: ASTRONOMIKA TV

-Regulus is spinning at 84% of the speed at which it would break apart.
-If it accelerated just 16% more, gravity would definitively lose the fight.
+Regulus is spinning at 84% of the speed at which it would disintegrate.
+If it sped up just 16% more, gravity would stop winning the fight for good.
 The star would fragment.
 It would scatter into space.
-Regulus has been teetering on the edge of its own destruction for thousands of years, while down here we give it the names of kings and emperors without knowing any of this.
+Regulus has been at the edge of its own destruction for thousands of years, and we down here have been naming it after kings and emperors without knowing any of this.

-It’s the brightest star closest to the ecliptic, which is the apparent path the Sun traces across the sky throughout the year.
-So close that it sits less than half a degree from that path.
-For scale, the disk of a full moon measures roughly half a degree in the sky.
-Regulus is so close to the ecliptic that the Moon, in its monthly orbit, periodically covers it completely.
-Not dims it, not gets close to it.
+It is also the brightest star closest to the ecliptic, the apparent path the Sun travels across the sky throughout the year.
+So close that it lies less than half a degree from that path.
+To give you scale, the disk of the full Moon measures approximately half a degree in the sky.
+Regulus is so close to the ecliptic that the Moon, in its monthly orbit, covers it completely on a periodic basis.
+Not dims it, not comes close.
 Covers it.
-Regulus disappears behind the Moon’s disk and reappears on the other side minutes later.
-That’s called an occultation and it’s visible to the naked eye from anywhere on Earth where it’s nighttime at that moment.
+Regulus disappears behind the disk of the Moon and reappears on the other side minutes later.
+That is called an occultation and it is visible to the naked eye from anywhere in the world where it is night at that moment.

-While Hercules and Sekhmet were starring in their respective dramas, the astronomers of the Han dynasty were looking at these same stars and seeing neither a Lion nor a warrior lioness.
+And speaking of civilizations: while Hercules and Sekhmet were starring in their respective dramas, astronomers of the Han dynasty were observing that same ecliptic with the same attention, and in these stars they saw neither a Lion nor a lioness warrior.
 They saw Xuanyuan, the Yellow Dragon, one of the four celestial creatures that divided the Chinese sky into quadrants.
 And Regulus specifically had its own name within that system: Huangdi.
 The Yellow Emperor.

 Huangdi was no minor character in Chinese mythology.
-He was the mythical ancestor of an entire civilization, the legendary founder credited with inventing writing, medicine, the compass, the wheel, and the calendar.
-He was so central to Chinese identity that his name became the title used by all real emperors for millennia: Huangdi, Son of Heaven.
+He was the mythical ancestor of all civilization, the legendary founder credited with inventing writing, medicine, the compass, the wheel, and the calendar.
+He was so important to Chinese identity that his name became the title used by all real emperors for millennia: Huangdi, the Son of Heaven.

 His star was Regulus.

-Now drop your gaze a little below Regulus, toward the south and east of Leo, and you’ll find something no mythology ever mentioned because no mythology could see it: three galaxies in the same field of view, each one containing hundreds of billions of stars.
+Now lower your gaze a little from Regulus, toward the south and east of Leo, and you will find something no mythology ever mentioned because no mythology could see it: three galaxies in the same field of view, each with hundreds of billions of stars.

-The Leo Triplet: three galaxies 35 million light-years away
+The Leo Triplet: three galaxies at 35 million light-years

-Leo Triplet M65 M66 NGC 3628 location in Leo constellation and zoom detail Sky Guide - ASTRONOMIKA TV
+Leo Triplet M65 M66 NGC 3628 location in the Leo constellation in Sky Guide App - ASTRONOMIKA TV

-The Leo Triplet: location within the constellation (left) and zoom with the three galaxies visible (right).
-M65 and M66 are the two oval smudges.
+The Leo Triplet: location within the constellation (left) and zoom with the three visible galaxies (right).
+M65 and M66 are the two oval patches.
 NGC 3628 is the elongated edge-on galaxy at the top.
-Screenshot: Sky Guide App
+Capture: Sky Guide App

-The light reaching your eyes at that moment left those galaxies 35 million years ago.
-At that point no human being existed on Earth, nor anything remotely like one.
-The first hominids wouldn’t appear for another 33 million years.
+The light reaching your eyes in that moment left those galaxies 35 million years ago.
+At that time no human being existed on Earth, nor anything resembling one.
+The first hominids would not appear for another 33 million years.
 The light from the Leo Triplet has been traveling longer than our species has existed, and it just finished its journey in your eye.

 35 million years of travel to reach your retina.
-When that light left M65 and M66, primitive primates were living on Earth who had no idea that their distant descendants would one day look up and wonder where they came from.
+When that light left M65 and M66, primitive primates lived on Earth who did not know that one day their distant descendants would look up and wonder where they came from.
+Credit: ASTRONOMIKA TV

-The third galaxy in the triplet, NGC 3628, is a spiral galaxy seen perfectly edge-on, giving it an elongated narrow shape that astronomers informally call the Hamburger Galaxy.
-It’s notoriously harder to see than its two neighbors because its surface brightness is very low.
-Here’s something important that counterintuitively many people don’t know: for objects with low surface brightness like NGC 3628, sky darkness matters more than telescope aperture.
-A large instrument under light-polluted skies will give worse results than a smaller one under clean rural skies.
-If you get a chance to leave the city to observe the Leo Triplet, do it.
-The difference is not subtle.
+The third galaxy in the triplet, NGC 3628, is a spiral galaxy seen completely edge-on, which gives it an elongated narrow shape that astronomers informally call the Hamburger Galaxy.
+It is notoriously harder to see than its two neighbors because its surface brightness is very low.
+For objects like this, the darkness of the sky matters more than the aperture of the telescope.
+A large instrument under a light-polluted sky will give worse results than a smaller one under a clean rural sky.
+If you have the chance to get away from the city to observe the Leo Triplet, do it.
+The difference is not small.

-Real photograph of the Leo Triplet M65 M66 NGC 3628 captured with Seestar S50 - ASTRONOMIKA TV
+Leo Triplet M65 M66 NGC 3628 photographed with ZWO Seestar S50 from Guadalajara - ASTRONOMIKA TV

-The Leo Triplet captured with the Seestar S50 from Guadalajara.
-M65 upper left, M66 lower left, NGC 3628 with its dark dust lane on the right.
-I took this image from my rooftop terrace.
-You don’t need an observatory.
+The Leo Triplet captured with the ZWO Seestar S50 from Guadalajara.
+M65 top left, M66 bottom left, NGC 3628 with its dark dust lane on the right.
+Credit: Juan Pablo Martín / ASTRONOMIKA TV

 The Lion that outlasted everything

-Hercules Sekhmet and Maya priest with peccary looking at the same starry night sky - ASTRONOMIKA TV
+Hercules Sekhmet and Maya priestess looking at the same sky of the Leo constellation - ASTRONOMIKA TV

-Hercules, Sekhmet, and a Maya priest with his peccary, all looking at the same sky.
+Hercules, Sekhmet, and a Maya priestess with her peccary, looking at the same sky.
 None of them knew the others existed.
 All of them saw something real in the same stars.
+Credit: GP Cassini / ASTRONOMIKA TV

 Four cultures.
-None of them knew each other.
-None of them shared a language, a religion, or a geography.
-But all of them looked toward the same corner of the spring sky, saw the same group of stars, and placed there what mattered most to them.
-The Greeks put their greatest hero and his first lesson about turning tragedy into identity.
+None knew the others.
+None shared language, religion, or geography.
+But all of them looked toward the same corner of the sky in spring, saw the same group of stars, and put there what mattered most to them.
+The Greeks put their greatest hero and their first lesson about how to turn tragedy into identity.
 The Egyptians put the most destructive and most loving force they could imagine, and gave both the same face.
 The Maya put the memory of the failures that preceded our existence, a silent reminder that we are not the original plan but the solution that finally worked.
 The Chinese put the founder of their civilization, eternal and imperial, looking down from the firmament.

-And at the center of all that is a star that knows nothing of any of this.
-Regulus just spins.
-It spins at 320 kilometers per second, flattened at its poles, at 84% of the speed at which it would fragment, indifferent to the myths we’ve built around it for millennia.
-The light it emits takes 79 years to reach us.
-When you see it shining at the heart of Leo, you’re seeing what that star looked like before you were born.
+And at the center of all of that is a star that knows nothing about any of this.
+Regulus only spins.
+It spins at 320 kilometers per second, flattened at its poles, at 84% of the speed at which it would fragment, indifferent to the myths we have built on top of it for millennia.
+The light leaving it takes 79 years to reach here.
+When you see it shining at the heart of Leo, you are seeing what that star looked like before you were born.

-That’s Leo.
+That is Leo.
 Not a drawing in the sky.
-A mirror in which all of humanity looked for thousands of years and saw different things, all of them true, all of them incomplete, all of them bigger than any one of us.
+A mirror in which all of humanity looked for thousands of years and saw different things, all true, all incomplete, all larger than any one of us.

 ✦ ✦ ✦